• Skip to primary navigation

 Planter Ideas

-Here is my planter, on my front porch all grown up!
-I say that because this is the planter I showed you when I did the How I Planted my Planter tutorial.
+Here is my front porch planter, all grown up!
+I say that because this is the planter I showed you when I did the How to Plant a Flower Pot tutorial.
 I just love having flowering planters with constant blooming flowers at my front door!

 Thrillers